erawn/Digital-Workshop-For-Artists-2020/README.md

 Week 8
   - [Trevor Paglen - Six Landscapes](https://youtu.be/j56s46e97Lo)
+    Watch the first 20min (although the whole talk is great!).

 Week 9
   - Sorting Things Out: Classification and Its Consequences, Geoffrey Bowker and Susan Star, 33-40